davidRoussov/trade-up/README.md

 **External contractors**
 &nbsp;&nbsp;&nbsp;&nbsp; Wollemi Systems including Maria Garcia, Chris Kingdom and Brendan Leeper

 ### Stakeholders’ Expectations
 They want to have a mobile web application, which can integrate their own system later, satisfying three main aims:
 1. Should take into account finish date and productivity result to date
 2. Updated daily based on productivity results and staff availability
 3. Disseminate Roster information to employees and Foreman

-### HOW TO RUN THE PROJECT

-Navigate to our project:

 ### Current Project Progress